How To PAY ZERO TAX on Income of 15.46 lakhs in 2017-18? -THE VIDURA WAY!

 |Hostel Expenditure||Hostel expenses of children||300/month per child for max. two children||2,225/-|

 |Medical Expense Reimbursement||Amount paid by the employer to meet the medical expenditure of you and family, on submission of bills||15,000 in a year||4,635/-|

-Some other expenses , that you incur everyday but did not realize tax benefit attached with them-
+Some other expenses, that you incur every day but did not realize tax benefit attached to them-

 Free Food & Beverage Coupons:

 Got cafeteria food coupons to munch during office hours?
 Very yummy right.